codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ### MacOS publishing failed

+```
 The product archive is invalid.
-The Info.plist must contain a XXXXXXXXX key, whose value is the UTI for a valid category.
+The Info.plist must contain a LSApplicationCategoryType key, whose value is the UTI for a valid category.
+For more details, see "Submitting your Mac apps to the App Store"

-Please note that the ***XXXXXXXXX** refers to your key in the Info.plist file.

-```
-For Example, The Info.plist must contain a LSApplicationCategoryType key.
 ```

 ###### Solution
 Add the <key> and the <string> in Info.plist file accordingly.

 ```
 <key>LSApplicationCategoryType</key>
 <string>public.app-category.education</string>
 ```